santhoshkumarbollena/using-powershell-to-explore-evidence/README.md

 ## Professor Suggestion

-“crime” with three of your group members and then show how the forth member (or your viewers) could solve the case if they can get access to a perpetrator’s private key?
+“crime” with three of your group members and then show how the forth member (or your viewers) could solve the case if they can get access to a perpetrator’s private key.

+## Sub Topic:

+- Santhosh Kumar Bollena will be assigned to generate public and private keys and encrypt the crime evidence using others public key.

+- Sneha Ojha will be assigned to generate public and private keys and encrypt the crime evidence using others public key.

+- Isaac Adesope will be assigned to generate public and private keys and encrypt the crime evidence using others public key.

+- Kamal Reddy Donthireddy will be assigned to decrypt the evidence using his own private key.
+Also Kamal need to send the public key for crime encryption.

 ## GPG intallation steps